Jimmy Chin: Filmmaking career

 Chin and Chai's 2021 documentary, The Rescue, chronicles the 2018 Tham Luang cave rescue, during which twelve boys belonging to an association football team and their assistant coach were rescued from inside a flooded cave in northern Thailand.
 The film, which premiered in select theaters in October 2021, won the People's Choice Documentary Award at the Toronto International Film Festival and received generally positive reviews.

 Their 2022 documentary Return to Space centered on Elon Musk and SpaceX.

 The 8-part documentary series Edge of the Unknown with Jimmy Chin premiered on Disney Plus on September 7, 2022.
 Chin and Chai co-directed and produced 2 episodes, while Chin was featured throughout the series.

 Chin and Chai's 2023 National Geographic documentary Wild Life follows Kristine Tompkins and Doug Tompkins for decades of their love story, life of entrepreneurial and conservation work, culminating with their visionary effort to create national parks in Chile and Argentina through the largest private land donation in history.

 Co-directed with Natalie Hewit, Chin and Chai's 2024 National Geographic documentary, Endurance, tells the story of Ernest Shackleton's Trans-Antarctic expedition in the 1910's and the 2022 rediscovery of his ship, which had sunk to the bottom of the Weddell Sea, by the Endurance22 mission.
 The film includes preserved film footage from the original expedition's photographer, Frank Hurley.

+From May to June 2025, he participated in the filming of the 14-episode outdoor exploration documentary series Exploring the Unknown with Wang Yibo Season 2, initiated by Discovery Channel and Wang Yibo, where he served as a rock climbing instructor.

 Chin is currently working on a National Geographic documentary on Jim Morrison, who became the first person to ski down the Hornbein Couloir on the North Face of Mount Everest in October 2025.